ideonate/cdsdashboards/docs/chapters/customization/customlaunchers.rst

 Custom Launchers
 ----------------

-It is possible to add your own presentation types (like the built-in Streamlit or Voila) by specifying the details of a new launcher.
+It is possible to add your own presentation types (i.e. frameworks, like the built-in Streamlit or Voila) by specifying the details of a new launcher.
 You can also modify the built-in types to suit your environment if necessary.

 This is an advanced topic for which programming experience would be beneficial.